google/skia-buildbot/status/README.md

 Look for the Client ID that has a Redirect URI for mon.skia.org.

-For 'cookiesalt' and the influx db values search for 'skiamonitor' in valentine.
+For 'cookiesalt' search for 'skiamonitor' in valentine.

 The gmail_clientid and gmail_clientsecret come from here: